Varicose Veins

 The best way to prevent problem veins is to improve your muscle tone and circulation.
 Exercise is the most effective means to keep your veins and your entire body healthy.
 Strong muscles are especially important in your legs, where varicose veins are most prevalent.
 Muscle contractions act as super pumps to keep valves operating at top efficiency.
 And your circulation improves greatly with aerobic exercise.

 Various risk factors increase your chances of developing varicose veins.
 But you can reduce those risks by taking preventative action.
+Ask your doctor at the Medex Diagnostic and Treatment Center in Queens, NY about your risks and the steps to take to prevent varicose veins.
 Risk factors include:

 Symptoms That Accompany Varicose Veins